 Dr. Ben McAteer

-Ben is a Research Assistant from the north coast of Ireland.
+Ben is a Research Fellow from the north coast of Ireland.
 He began his PhD at Queen's University Belfast in 2017 and successfully defended his thesis in 2021.
 The study, which was supervised by Dr. Wesley Flannery and Prof. Brendan Murtagh, investigated the transformative potential of marine citizen science and was funded by the Department for Economy.
 Ben is interested in participatory research and the manner in which it can support more engaged forms of public participation in marine governance regimes.
 Although citizen science is far from a new form of knowledge participation, its capacity to instigate transformative change remains underdeveloped in literature.
 The focus of Ben's research is to correct for this limitation and to explore how citizen science can improve its critical perception of knowledge production processes.

 PhD study -